-- --binary Same as for raco pkg install. - --source Same as for raco pkg install. - --scope \(\langle scope \rangle \)- Selects a package scope, the same as for raco pkg install. - -i or --installation Shorthand for --scope installation. - -u or --user Shorthand for --scope user. - --scope-dir $\langle dir \rangle$ Selects $\langle dir \rangle$ as the package scope, the same as for raco pkg install. - --catalog $\langle catalog \rangle$ Same as for raco pkg install. - --skip-uninstalled Ignores any \(\langle pkg-source \rangle \) that does not correspond to an installed package. - --all-platforms Same as for raco pkg install. - --force Same as for raco pkg install. - --ignore-checksums Same as for raco pkg install. - --strict-doc-conflicts Same as for raco pkg install. - --no-cache Same as for raco pkg install. - --multi-clone \(\langle mode \rangle \) Same as for raco pkg install, except that when --lookup is specified and --clone is not specified, then conversion goes from clone to non-clone linking-but only for sharing differences implied by the immediate command-line arguments compared against existing package installations. - --pull $\langle mode \rangle$ Same as for raco pkg install
+- --binary Same as for raco pkg install. - --source Same as for raco pkg install. - --scope $\langle scope \rangle$ Selects a package scope, the same as for raco pkg install. - -i or --installation Shorthand for --scope installation. - -u or --user Shorthand for --scope user. - --scope-dir $\langle dir \rangle$ Selects $\langle dir \rangle$ as the package scope, the same as for raco pkg install. - --catalog $\langle catalog \rangle$ Same as for raco pkg install. - --skip-uninstalled Ignores any $\langle pkg\text{-}source \rangle$ that does not correspond to an installed package. - --all-platforms Same as for raco pkg install. - --force Same as for raco pkg install. - --ignore-checksums Same as for raco pkg install. - $\bullet$ --strict-doc-conflicts Same as for raco pkg install. - --no-cache Same as for raco pkg install. - --multi-clone \( \lambda mode \rangle \) Same as for raco pkg install, except that when --lookup is specified and --clone is not specified, then conversion goes from clone to non-clone linking-but only for sharing differences implied by the immediate command-line arguments compared against existing package installations.

+- --pull $\langle mode \rangle$ Same as for raco pkg install

+- --dry-run Same as for raco pkg install.

 - --no-setup Same as for raco pkg install.

 - --jobs $\langle n \rangle$ or -j $\langle n \rangle$ Same as for raco pkg install.

 - --batch Same as for raco pkg install.

 - --no-trash Same as for raco pkg install.